SainsburyWellcomeCentre/NeuralPlayground/models/README.md

 Here we list some of the models we reviewed to implement in the first version of the software.
 As mentioned before,each model predicts a different set of experimental observations that we will need to organize comprehensively.
 Fornow, a rough taxonomy for these models could bereplayandnavigationrelated models (navigation ones are moreconnected with the place and grid cells predictions)

-• The Tolman-Eichenbaum machine
+1. The Tolman-Eichenbaum machine
-• An oscillatory interference model of grid cell firing
+2. An oscillatory interference model of grid cell firing
-• A general model of hippocampal and dorsal striatal learning and decision making
+3. A general model of hippocampal and dorsal striatal learning and decision making
-• Learning place cells, grid cells and invariances with excitatory and inhibitory plasticity
+4. Learning place cells, grid cells and invariances with excitatory and inhibitory plasticity

 Some of the models are implemented in a jupyter notebook to facilitate the intereraction.

 ## 3 How to Contribute

+1. Create a file that indicates the appropirate reference to the model
-Follow the The model core template and the style guide to incorportate your model.
+2. Create a class to run the model following the template shown in the [Core.py](https://github.com/ClementineDomine/EHC_model_comparison/blob/main/models/core.py) and the [Style Guide](https://github.com/ClementineDomine/EHC_model_comparison/tree/main/Documents).
-Finnaly make sure on has the the Lisencing
+4. Run the model in a chosen environement with selected experimental data.
+5. Record your contribution